mritu1603/Food_Sales_SQL/README.md

 The objective was to analyze orders made from a pizza store, using the data via MySQL to answer the followings.
+(DATA: ZIP FILE)
 1. Retrieve the total number of orders placed.

 2. Calculate the total revenue generated from pizza sales.